SAML-Toolkits/php-saml/demo2/Readme.txt

  3. We are logged in the app and the user attributes are showed.
     At this point, we can test the single log out functionality.

- 4. The single log out funcionality could be tested by 2 ways.
+ 4. The single log out functionality could be tested by 2 ways.

     4.1 SLO Initiated by SP.
 Click on the "logout" link at the SP, after that we are redirected to the slo.php view and there a Logout Request is sent